-Climate Risks Time Horizon Trend Potential Financial Impact Physical Risks Acute Short term Increase Extreme weather events with increased severity during cyclones, hurricanes, storm surges and floods can cause supply chain interruption by bringing damage to local infrastructure, potential damage to offices and disruption to human resources.
-Phys Chronic Long term Increase Longer-term shifts in climate patterns can increase capital costs, operating costs, costs of human resources and increased insurance premium.
-Technology Long term Increase During the transitional period, the Group expects increased procurement expenditures to introduce new and alternative technologies, and the additional cost of adopting/deploying new practices and processes.
-Transition Risks Policy and Legal Short to medium term Increase Implementation of tightened environmental laws, stringent requirements on climate disclosures and carbon pricing system increases operating costs.
-Transitio Market Short term Increase During the transitional period, the Group might face a decrease in revenue due to higher environmental requirements of clients, if no strategy has been set accordingly.
+(Climate Risks Time horizon Trend Potential financial impact Physical Risks Acute Short term Increase Extreme weather events with increased severity during cyclones, hurricanes, storm surges and floods can cause supply chain interruption by bringing damage to local infrastructure, potential damage to offices Physic Chronic Long term Increase and disruption to human resources.
+Longer-term shifts in climate patterns can increase capital costs, operating costs, costs of human resources and increased insurance premium.
+Technology Long term Increase During the transitional period, the Group expects increased procurement expenditures to introduce new and alternative technologies, and the additional cost of adopting/deploying new practices and processes. on Risks Policy and Legal Short to medium term Increase Implementation of tightened environmental laws, stringent requirements on climate disclosures and carbon pricing system increases operating costs.
+Transition Risks Market Short term Increase During the transitional period, the Group might face a decrease in revenue due to higher environmental requirements of clients, if no strategy has been set accordingly.
 Reputation Short to medium term Increase Stakeholders' concerns on climate-related issues of the Group might dampen the investment sentiment of investors, impacting the stock price and market capitalisation of the Group, and hence increasing the liquidity risk.

-A4.1.
-Significant Climate-Related Issues
+A4.1 Significant Climate-Related Issues